Submissions

 Book Chapters

 Tzanakis, C., & Arcavi, A. (2000).
-Integrating the history of mathematics in the classroom: An analytic survey.
+Integrating history of mathematics in the classroom: An analytic survey.
 In J. Fauvel, & J. van Maanen (Eds.), History in mathematics education (pp. 201–240).
 The ICMI Study.
 Dordrecht: Kluwer Academic Publishers.

 Web Articles